Accessible voice control survey software

-- “Smart surveys” that support hundreds of question pathways
+- “Smart surveys” that support hundreds of question pathways.

-- Data export formats that meet some niche spec
+- Data export formats that meet some niche spec.

-- Offline use that protects PII
+- Offline functionality that protects Personally Identifiable Information PII.

 Think of the last time you used an app.
 Your sight likely drove the experience: where to click, when a field is selected, what page you are on all hinge on a visual concept of the screen.